smartcontractkit/chainlink/examples/ropsten/RopstenNode.md

 *You can also [run the node with Docker](https://github.com/smartcontractkit/chainlink/wiki/Running-the-Docker-Image).*

 When running the node for the first time, it will ask for a password and confirmation password.
 It will use this password to create a keystore file for you at `$ROOT/keys`.
+You will then be prompted to enter an API Email and Password.
+This will be used to authenticate sessions with the node so you can manage it via the command-line or GUI.
 It will then display the following, showing you the address and its current balance:

 ```
 2018-05-07T17:20:50Z [WARN]  0 Balance.
 Chainlink node not fully functional, please deposit ETH into your address: 0xC9EED6F5018E6aB95c03FcDfe661e38e97018235 cmd/client.go:70